 Lars Petter Blikom explores the impact of manual labour on the overall operating costs in the orchard.

-Unfortunately, this development has mostly not spilled over into fruit, berries and vegetables, where typically weeding, harvesting, and other jobs in the fields are still manual processes.
+Unfortunately, this development has mostly not spilled over into fruit, berries, and vegetables, where typically weeding, harvesting, and other jobs in the fields are still manual processes.

-Since this is a sensitive topic, let me be very clear: I want only the best for every worker in the industry, and in particular our own seasonal workers.
+Since this is a sensitive topic, let me be very clear: I want only the best for every worker in the industry and in particular our own seasonal workers.

 However, when the cost of producing exceeds the value of the produce, the system breaks.
 Nobody gets a job.
 Nobody gets food.

-I know that Norway is not representative of salaries and worker’s regulation across the world, but I think Norway´s general wealth just allows us to move along this trend faster.
+I know that Norway is not representative of salaries and worker regulation across the world, but I think Norway´s general wealth just allows us to move along this trend faster.
 The rest of the world will follow in due course.
-And if I am right, fellow farmers in other countries should prepare to offer single bed rooms with shower and TV for all seasonal workers, no more than 8 hours of work per day (with very small room for exceptions), no flexibility to shift around work hours: If it rains and you can’t harvest, you pay salaries anyway.
+And if I am right, fellow farmers in other countries should prepare to offer single bedrooms with shower and TV for all seasonal workers, no more than 8 hours of work per day (with very small room for exceptions), no flexibility to shift around work hours: If it rains and you can’t harvest, you pay salaries anyway.
 If your strawberries ripen a week later than you planned, you pay salaries anyway.
 If you hire somebody who proves unable to do the job, you pay salaries anyway.

-The fundamental problem is simple: The value a seasonal worker produces in 8 hours is not enough to pay for a single bedroom with shower and TV.
+The fundamental problem is simple: The value a seasonal worker produces in 8 hours is not enough to pay for a single bedroom with a shower and TV.
 This is a fact, regardless of ethical and moral values, and political discussions about the value of people.

 Coronavirus has forced farmers across the world to rethink everything they do.
 I am sure they have come across ideas that they just wouldn’t have thought of in a normal year.
 At my farm we have.
-We have switched to mechanical pruning, and saved 2000 hours of manual work.
+We have switched to mechanical pruning and saved 2000 hours of manual work.
 It’s hardly new technology - fellow fruit farmers elsewhere will think this switch should have been done decades ago.
 Many tasks can be at least partially switched to machinery with a little bit of external motivation.
-However, there will still be many tasks that still require manual labour.
+However, there will still be many tasks that still require manual labor.

 Set aside a few hours to google farming robots.
 It’s really encouraging.
-They will spray and fertilize only in the necessary spots, they will prune, thin and harvest.
+They will spray and fertilize only in the necessary spots, they will prune, thin, and harvest.